 Look into a candidate’s unofficial portfolio.
-It is very common to find video or audio recording of a music directors ensemble performances on the internet.
+It is very common to find video or audio recordings of a music director's ensemble performances on the internet.
 See if what you hear and see is what you are looking for.
 Also look into past festival ratings which are often posted on the UMEA website (high school).

 Consider these sample questions:

 - What types of ensembles have you directed?

 - What styles of music are you most comfortable directing?

 - What are your most important considerations when choosing music for an ensemble?

 - Are you planning on attending region, state, and other festivals?